menu

 In cooperation with

 Geopolitical volatility and risks are on the rise.
-These risks can materialize with shocks to key economic variables, such as terms of trade, external or domestic demand, or market confidence, impacting economic growth, borrowing conditions, public revenue and spending, and ultimately public debt.
-Europe needs to increasingly fend for itself in an increasingly power-based world.
-Building resilience to shocks, reducing external dependencies, modernizing the production base and spending more on defence come on top of existing long-term challenges such climate change and aging population.
-Addressing these challenges requires more agile institutions, better coordination of research and innovation, and stronger government support.
-These challenges, at the same time, come as debt levels are already high, and borrowing costs significantly above the levels seen until before the 2021-22 inflation surges.
+These risks can materialize with shocks to key economic variables, such as terms of trade, external or domestic demand, or market confidence, affecting economic growth, borrowing conditions, public revenue and spending, and ultimately public debt.
+In an increasingly power-driven global landscape, Europe must assume greater responsibility for its own security and strategic interests.
+Building resilience to shocks, reducing external dependencies, modernising production and investing in defence come on top of existing long-term challenges such climate change and population aging.
+To address these challenges Europe needs more agile institutions, better coordination in research and innovation, and stronger government support.
+At the same time, debt levels are already high and borrowing costs well above those seen until before the 2021-22 inflation surges.

 Questions for discussions during the conference